tbrowder/Mi6-Helper/README.md

       * README.md

-    See more details below.

 Modified files for mode **new**
 -------------------------------

 ### Files with replaced, modified, or added lines:

-      # Files with replaced, modified, or added lines:
       dist.ini:
         # The line that reads:
         filename = lib/Foo/Bar.rakumod